 This green leaf tulsi is commonly used for the cooling process and for its mellower taste.
 This variety of tulsi is widely found in Brazil, China, Eastern Nepal, Chatgaon, Bihar, Bengal, and the south Indian States.

 The whole plant has a strong aroma.
-This ram Tulsi has the fragrance characteristics; when crushing the leaves of this tulsi between the palms, it emits the stronger fragrance than the other types of tulsi.
+This ram Tulsi has fragrance characteristics; when crushing the leaves of this tulsi between the palms, it emits a stronger fragrance than the other types of tulsi.

 Krishna Tulsi is also known as Shyama tulsi or purple leaf tulsi.
 This type of tulsi is most famous for its crisp and peppery taste.

 This type of tulsi can easily be identified by its purple-colored leaves and dark stems.
-It can easily grow in many Indian regions, and it is more difficult to find than the green type tulsi.
+It can easily grow in many Indian regions, and it is more difficult to find than green-type tulsi.

 This type is commonly grown in the Himalayan regions in India.
-This herbal plant has light green leaves with the lemony flavor and aroma.
+This herbal plant has light green leaves with a lemony flavor and aroma.

 The leaves of the vana tulsi help to increase the immunity power, and it is usually used to prepare tea.
-If you are consuming it in the form of tea, it increases the mental and physical endurance, and it adds more nutrients and oxygen in the bloodstream.
+The benefits of tulsi tea are high as it gives both mental and physical endurance, and it adds more nutrients and oxygen to the bloodstream.

 This type of tulsi is a short, and heavily flowered plant, this type was originally introduced to the US as a Holy Basil.

 This type is commonly cultivated in India and the US.
 This is the easiest growing type of tulsi, and it gives the standard basil culture.